ArcadiaLabs/blocklists/README.md

 ### URLs for AdGuard :

+If you connect your Oculus PC app, Android app and headset(s) to an AdGuard enabled router, app/firmware update will be impossible.
+This is the best method with pi-hole to keep away from Facebook/Oculus and keep your device semi-functional.

 Facebook & Oculus blacklist : https://raw.githubusercontent.com/ArcadiaLabs/blocklists/master/AdGuard/blacklist/facebook_oculus.txt

 Facebook whitelist for Oculus (NTP and games thumbnails) : https://raw.githubusercontent.com/ArcadiaLabs/blocklists/master/AdGuard/whitelist/facebook_oculus.txt